Best STEM Toys

 Do you remember how fun tinkering with electronics was as a youngster?
 Well, Electric Motors Catalyst keeps the fun, but adds an element of focused learning.
 EMC is all about the small parts working together.
 Kids aged 8-12 can either make their own electric device, or overcome a set of progressively more difficult challenges from challenge cards.
 There’s something enticing in coding an egg scrambler.

-- Pros: great for tinkering and experimentation, as STEM as it gets
+- Pros: great for tinkering and experimentation, as good as any STEM Toys you can get

 - Cons: challenging at times, perhaps too challenging for younger users